abgnpr/nixThings/README.md

 ### NOTES
 _Keys Mapped_ : **F5, F6, F7, F8, and F9.**

-If you have any of these keys already mapped for some function, you are suggested to make the necessary remappings.
+If you have any of these keys already mapped for some function, you are suggested to make the necessary re-mappings.